A new dynamic slip approach for wall-modeled Large Eddy Simulations in a Consistent Discontinuous Galerkin Framework: Introduction

 \section{Introduction}

 Wall-bounded turbulent flows are of particular relevance to many engineering applications.
 Computational costs of large eddy simulations (LES) increase significantly with the increase in Reynolds number.
 This is especially true for flows at friction velocity ($u_\tau$) based Reynolds number $Re_\tau > 10^3$ which is the range of Reynolds numbers relevant to industrial applications~\citep{smits2013wall}.
-A Direct Numerical Simulations (DNS) resolve all the relevant scales of motion and offers the highest possible fidelity \citep{moin1998direct}.
+A Direct Numerical Simulation (DNS) resolves all the relevant scales of motion and offers the highest possible fidelity \citep{moin1998direct}.
 However, substantial grid requirements along with time step limitations at high Reynolds numbers make DNS infeasible for computing flows of practical relevance.
-On the other hand, RANS models all the relevant scales of motion and places less restrictive demands on computational costs but offers a lower fidelity \citep{wilcox1998turbulence}.
+On the other hand, Reynolds-averaged Navier-Stokes (RANS) equations model all the relevant scales of motion and places less restrictive demands on computational costs but offers a lower fidelity \citep{wilcox1998turbulence}.
 It may not be a reliable tool for computing flows for which the turbulence models are not calibrated.

-A wall-resolved (WR) LES resolves dynamically important energy carrying eddies and models the nearly universal and nearly isotropic small i.e. subgrid-scales (SGS) \citep{sagaut2005large}.
+A wall-resolved (WR) LES resolves dynamically important energy-carrying eddies and models the nearly universal and nearly isotropic small i.e. subgrid-scales (SGS) \citep{sagaut2005large}.
 For a WRLES of a turbulent boundary layer at high Reynolds number, however, a vast majority of the computational resources have to be spent on the viscous and logarithmic layers since the grid point requirement for each of these layers scale as O(Re$_{\tau}^{2}$) \citep{larsson2016large}.
 To alleviate this `near wall problem of LES', wall modeled (WM) LES offers a practical solution, which aims to bypass the resolution of the inner layer of the turbulent boundary layers.
-In a WMLES, turbulent motions in the inner layer are modeled, whereas outer layer turbulent motions are resolved as in a conventional LES \citep{piomelli2002wall}.
-Wall-stress models and hybrid LES/RANS are the two different approaches to model the inner layer and perform a WMLES.
+In WMLES, turbulent motions in the inner layer are modeled, whereas outer layer turbulent motions are resolved as in a conventional LES \citep{piomelli2002wall}.
+Wall-stress models and hybrid LES/RANS are the two different approaches to model the inner layer and perform WMLES.
 As these approaches still resolve the outer layer of the turbulent boundary layer, they can - in principle - offer better fidelity than RANS techniques.